hasmithavnancy/fwd-ex1/README.md

 ## Date: 18.03.2025
 ## Reg No: 212224040111

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To create a structured HTML table to display data using HTML tags.

 ## DESIGN STEPS:
 ### Step 1: